 Go to https://store.collegeboard.org and type ACCUPLACER Web-Based Study App into Search.
 Cost is $2.99.

 Please note that calculators are NOT allowed on the test.

 Where is the test given?
 Can I take it at home?

-· The test is proctored and must be taken at one of our campuses (main campus in Edinboro, Erie, or Meadville) during a group session.
+The test is proctored and must be taken at one of our campuses (main campus in Edinboro or Erie)

 Can I make-up the exam if I didn't take it at orientation?
 If so, when?